 - Wear proper footwear: sneakers or comfortable shoes.

-- Warm up & cool down.
+- Warm up and cool down.

 - Check feet for sores or blisters before and after exercise, and restrict exercise as needed.